mekinsie/hitomis-sushi/README.md

 ## Description

-This app allows users to add, update and delete new products.
-In addition, users may add reviews for these products.
+This app allows admin to add, update and delete new products.
+In addition, users may add, edit and delete reviews for these products.
 This app also utilizes a one-to-many relationship between products and their reviews.

 ## Technologies used